ADmad/cakephp-glide/README.md

-# Cakephp Glide
+# CakePHP Glide

-CakePHP 3.x plugin to help using [Glide](http://glide.thephpleague.com/) image manipulation library.
+CakePHP 3.x plugin to help using [Glide](http://glide.thephpleague.com/1.0/) image manipulation library.

 The plugin consists of a CakePHP dispatch filter, view helper and a Glide response class.